 In another scenario you might go before an arbitrator the manufacturer identifies in its warranty documents.
 These arbitrators are not on your side.
 In other words, they have no motivation to help you.
 You typically cannot be represented by an attorney, but the manufacturer’s can bring their representatives trained in defeating lemon law claims.
 This is why you should always handle your case with a lemon law attorney in your corner.

 It should be noted; you can still take the manufacturer to court if they rule against you in arbitration.
 However, the arbitrator’s decision can (and will) be used against you as evidence in your civil case.
 Regardless of what the manufacturer tells you about arbitration, don’t, under any circumstance, take them up on their offer.
 There is a reason the manufacturer wants to avoid the courts and force you to arbitration.

 I go into more detail about lemon law arbitration and why you should NEVER do it in this post.

 4. Unlawful Release Forms

 In the state of California, there is absolutely no requirement for consumers to sign a release form or any other sort of settlement agreement from the manufacturer.
-In the name of duping consumers who are inexperienced with lemon law (and aren’t represented by a specialized lawyer), manufacturers might try to slip in fine print that compromises your outcome of the case.
+In the name of duping consumers who are inexperienced with lemon law (and aren’t represented by a specialized lawyer), manufacturers might try to slip in fine print that compromises the outcome of the case.

 Winning a lemon law case and being entitled to a buy-back is a great feeling of victory.
 However, it’s important to know that this ruling only means you won most of the battle.
-Automakers and their seasoned legal teams have all sorts of tricks up their sleeves to get out of giving you the full justice you deserve – even if your case is a slam dunk.
+Automakers and their seasoned legal teams have all sorts of tricks up their sleeves to get out of giving you the full compensation you deserve – even if your case is a slam dunk.